Gould’s Clothing and Retail Plaza: Tailor-Made Solar Savings

 “Solar is proving to be a great investment.
 The kilowatt-hours have exceeded estimates.
 We’re on track for a four-year payback.
 We are very happy we made this decision,” Gould says.

-The solar energy system is quite a fashion statement for the retailer, too, with customers and passers-by venturing into the store to ask about the panels.
+The solar energy system is quite a fashion statement for the retailer, too, with customers and passers-by venturing into the store to ask about the solar panels.
 “The system is attractive and definitely has a positive PR impact,” Gould confirms.

 “I feel great that I was an early adopter of solar, but when it comes down to it, I’m running a business, so the tax credits make all the difference in the world.
 There has to be a financial payback to make it viable.
 In the end, it was the numbers that sealed the deal.”